-- As of October 21, 2019, individuals with SMI are under the purview of the Department of Economic Security, who utilize UnitedHealthcare Community Plan and Mercy Care. - The state also has agreements with five American Indian Tribes to deliver safety-net behavioral health benefits to their reservation populations through Tribal Regional Behavioral Health Authorities (TRBHAs). - Members of Tribes not entering into a behavioral health agreement with the state receive care from their geographic RBHA. - The American Indian population may also receive safety-net care through a behavioral health program operated by their Tribes or the Indian Health Service agency. - These entities also have at-risk contracts to provide Medicaid behavioral health services to the fee-for-service population. - Non-Medicaid safety-net services are financed by state appropriations and federal block grants. - Effective October 1, 2022, the AHCCCS Complete Care Regional Behavioral Health Agreements (ACC-RBHAs) and Tribal Regional Behavioral Health Authorities (TRBHAs) serve: - Individuals determined to have a Serious Mental Illness (SMI).
+- Individuals with SMI are under the purview of the Department of Economic Security, who utilize UnitedHealthcare Community Plan and Mercy Care. - The state also has agreements with five American Indian Tribes to deliver safety-net behavioral health benefits to their reservation populations through Tribal Regional Behavioral Health Authorities (TRBHAs). - Members of Tribes not entering into a behavioral health agreement with the state receive care from their geographic RBHA. - The American Indian population may also receive safety-net care through a behavioral health program operated by their Tribes or the Indian Health Service agency. - These entities also have at-risk contracts to provide Medicaid behavioral health services to the fee-for-service population. - Non-Medicaid safety-net services are financed by state appropriations and federal block grants. - The AHCCCS Complete Care Regional Behavioral Health Agreements (ACC-RBHAs) and Tribal Regional Behavioral Health Authorities (TRBHAs) serve individuals determined to have an SMI.